St. Matthew's Evangelical Lutheran Church

 On January 12, 1944, and with 23 charter members, the Ladies Aid was organized.
 From 1944 to 1945 the east balcony stairwell was closed off so a stairway down to the east entrance door and basement could be constructed; the church basement was remodeled with a kitchen and restrooms; a septic tank, sewer and water lines were laid.
 Rededication services for the basement were held April 15, 1945, with Revs Ernest Lehne and Max von Fischer delivering sermons.

-The congregation joined the newly formed American Lutheran Church (ALC) in 1945.
+In 1945, the constitution was translated into English and made available to each member in booklet form.
 The constitution was translated into English and made available to each member in booklet form.
 In 1947, the parsonage was repainted and a fuel-jet burner installed in the church’s wood/coal burning furnace.
 In 1948, new offering plates were purchased to replace the “Klingelbeutel” collection bags, and one acre west of the cemetery was purchased.
 By the end of the decade, the practice of men sitting in the pews (with the hat clips) on the right side of the church and women and children on the left had waned.

 On January 2, 1950, with the structure now nearly 50 years old, improvements were made to the church interior.
 The following, together with the church council, served on the Improvement Committee: Fred Schuft, Glendon Brede, Walter Rickheim for the storm and stained glass windows; Herbert Doerr, Martin Schwartz, Stanley Rushmeyer for the wiring and new light fixtures; Herman Schiroo, Roland Schwartz, and Otto Doerr for the re-plastering and redecorating; and a council Trustee for the new chancel rug and tile floor.